vanillartwork/aws-ss-clash/docs/getting-started.md

 #### 1.1 Choose a VPS

 You need a Linux server with a public IP address (IPv4 or IPv6) and SSH access.
-Any provider works — AWS EC2, Google Cloud, Oracle Cloud, Azure, Vultr, and most budget VPS hosts.
-Ubuntu Server (24.04 LTS or newer) is recommended, and a small instance is plenty for personal use.
+Any major cloud hosting provider is compatible, including AWS EC2, Google Cloud, Oracle Cloud, Microsoft Azure, Vultr, or low-cost VPS hosts.
+Ubuntu Server (24.04 LTS or newer) is recommended.
+A minimum resource specification (e.g., 1 vCPU, 512MB RAM) is more than sufficient for personal proxy requirements.

 **Example: AWS EC2**